 - 1 ½ flax eggs (4 ½ TEAspoons ground flaxseed and ¼ cup + 1 ½ TEAspoons water, whisked together, set for 15 mins)

 - 1 teaspoon pure vanilla extract

 - Preheat the oven to 350°F. Place muffin liners into a standard, 12-muffin pan.
 Set aside.

 - In a medium bowl, whisk together all the dry ingredients.

-- In a large bowl, whisk together all wet ingredients.
+- In a large bowl, whisk together all the wet ingredients.

 - Add dry ingredients to wet ingredients.
 Whisk until just incorporated, making sure no flour patches remain.

-- Thoroughly fold in zucchini, until zucchini is very well incorporated (about 1 min).
+- Thoroughly fold and mash zucchini into the batter, until zucchini is very well incorporated (about 1 min).
 The batter will be very, very thick—do not add additional liquids to thin out the batter.
 Fold in chocolate chips and optional walnuts.

 - Using a large scoop, scoop and drop batter evenly into the muffin pan.
 I use this ice cream scoop to create beautiful domed tops.
 If not using a scoop, use a rubber spatula or spoon to smooth batter into an even layer with a domed top.
 To make fewer, high-domed top muffins, fill cups all the way with a slight mound on top; to make a larger quantity of medium-domed top muffins, fill cups ¾ of the way.
 Optionally, top with chocolate chips and walnuts.

 - Bake for 24-32 minutes, depending on how many muffins are made.
 Mine took 28 minutes for 8 total tall-domed top muffins.
 It will bake on the lower end for 12 muffins.
 Insert a toothpick to check for doneness—once it comes out clean with just a few moist bits, it’s done.